 NSFs from the same local diploma cohort enlisted between May and October may be disrupted from the first Operationally Ready Date of their cohort in May two years later, or one week before course commencement date for local studies (two weeks for overseas studies), whichever is later.

 NS-liable ITE students may be granted disruption in their second year of full-time NS to pursue a polytechnic diploma or equivalent qualification (e.g. courses at the Nanyang Academy of Fine Arts or LaSalle College of the Arts).
 This provision only applies to those who have applied for one or more courses in these institutions prior to enlistment, but are not successful in any of their applications.
 If they subsequently succeed in obtaining a place at one of these institutions during full-time NS, they may be granted disruption in their second year of NS to pursue a polytechnic diploma or equivalent qualification.
-If you are disrupted from full-time NS, you have to serve your remaining full-time NS in one continuous period immediately after you have completed your studies.

 Applying for disruption